vidarsko/ComFiT/docs/ClassBoseEinsteinCondensate.md

 Tracking of defects can be done using the function calc_vortex_nodes(self, dt_psi=None) that finds the position and charge of the defects.
 If dt_psi is provided it will also find the defects' velocity.
 The output of this function is an array of vortex dictionaries.

-In the vortex dictionary the vortx's position is saved under the key word 'position', the charge under 'charge' and the velocity under 'velocity'.
+In the vortex dictionary the vortex's position is saved under the key word 'position', the charge under 'charge' and the velocity under 'velocity'.

 Once this array is found the vortices can be ploted using the function plot_vortex_nodes(self, vortex_nodes, ax=None), where vortex_nodes is the array of dictionaries that where found with calc_vortex_nodes(self, dt_psi=None)